-how to use simplified representation in creo for solid models for hiding features
+how to use simplified representation in creo for solid models

 Gokul Arasu's answer is partially correct, but you will probably need to use "Combined States" to get the result you want.
 I realize this question is over 2 years old, but I just learned how to do this, so I thought I'd share my knowledge.

 In the view manager, you can create Simplified Reps, as Gokul was saying.
 You can either use the right click menu in the feature tree to Set Representation of Parts and Features which you want to hide to Exclude and then save as a new rep, or you can create a new Rep and define it to exclude those Parts/Features.
 If you want to add Parts/Features and have them be excluded by default, the best practice would be to redefine the Default Rep (or some new rep that you create) to exclude everything by default, then manually select all the Parts/Features that you wish to include (in the Default Rep definition window within the view manager).
 Once you've highlighted the desired Parts/Features, right click and select "Set Representation To" and click "Master" or whichever User Defined Rep you desire.
 This will cause any new Parts/Features to be excluded from this rep by default unless you redefine the rep and manually set representation to Master or some other rep. For large assemblies with several nested subassemblies, you'll need to repeat this process for the Default Rep of each subassembly.